mr9868/PWR-Validator/README.md

 # PWR-Validator
-Pwr validator setup auto installer
+## PWR validator setup auto installer
 Important Note: This is the inaugural testnet launch.
 While we strive for perfection, there might be unforeseen issues.
 We appreciate all feedback, bug reports, or any other issues reported in PWR Discord server: https://discord.gg/6axprNfT
 ## Requirements
 * CPU: 1 vCPU